umbraco/UmbracoDocs/Add-ons/UmbracoCourier/Architecture/DataResolvers.md

 # Dataresolvers
 A dataresolver is a way to add meaning to objects courier doesn't understand.
-For instance, if you have a document with a custem datatype, and the datatype stores a NodeID reference to another page (like a content picker), Courier doesn't know the number refers to another node, but by adding a dataresolver, you can tell courier that items with the datatype, contains a node ID, and add the needed dependencies and resources to have a succesfull deployment.
+For instance, if you have a document with a custem data type, and the data type stores a NodeID reference to another page (like a content picker), Courier doesn't know the number refers to another node, but by adding a dataresolver, you can tell courier that items with the data type, contains a node ID, and add the needed dependencies and resources to have a succesfull deployment.

 ### AscxFiles
 * **Full name:** `Umbraco.Courier.DataResolvers.ascxFiles`